-Avastin is the first approved for brain tumors in this class, but there are a few others used off label or in clinical trials.
-Avastin sometimes has an immediate (within a month or 2) remarkable impact on the MRI scans and patient's well being - at least for a while.
+Avastin (as of Aug 2012) the only FDA approved anti-angiogenesis drug for recurrent GBM brain tumors.
+Avastin sometimes has an immediate (within a few days) effect and remarkable impact on the MRI scans and patient's well-being - at least for a while.
 Research is under way to figure out how best to use it so that this effect lasts a long time.
+Recent evidence points to the use of Avastin for newly diagnosed GBM patients as well - although some doctors think it is best held in reserve to be used at the time of recurrence.
+Trials are ongoing to see the best way to use it.